JaisonJi/Hierarchical-design-for-programmable-tensegrity-metamaterial/README.md

 # Hierarchical-design-for-programmable-tensegrity-metamaterial
-Raw data of instron tests for the experimental part in section 'Hierarchical design for programmable tensegrity metamaterial'
+These raw data can be used to replicate the experimental results in Figure 4, Figure 5 and Figure 6.
+The codes to draw the figures are enclosed for rapid verification.